CADNAD/Opartha/notes/worldInfo/magicSystems/Elements.md

 # Solids
 Can move and reshape solid objects.
 Very slow

+Breaks all bonds when moving a substance, reforms all bonds in the lowest entropy state after manipulation is finished.

 Does not matter how many "discrete" objects there are, moves on an atomic level, but for the user "by feel".

 Can transform non-organs and non-bones into solids.